Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Results and Analysis

 \subsection{Robustness to Faults}

 SA faults represent severe hardware non-idealities, where each faulty bit effectively halves the range of possible weight values.
 Our approach, which combines \textit{nearest valid level} mapping with a fault-aware regularization loss, demonstrates strong robustness even under high SA fault densities and low-bit quantization, as shown in Figure \ref{fig:fault-aware-cifar} and Figure \ref{fig:fault-var-aware-imagenet}(a).

+The approaches to fault-aware training for permanent bit faults can be divided into four distinct levels: \textit{basic awareness} (i.e., periodic remapping of network weights based on fault maps—for example, every 4 epochs), \textit{passive mitigation} (i.e., nearest valid level mapping, as in \cite{faq}, where errors due to bit faults are minimized during the mapping of floating-point weights to fixed-point values), \textit{active mitigation} (as in the method proposed by \cite{qfalt}, which uses regularization-based fault-aware training without nearest valid level mapping), and \textit{active+passive mitigation} (this work, which combines regularization-based fault-aware training with nearest valid level mapping).

+We perform fault-aware training on the ResNet-18 network using ImageNet under different bit-fault levels for all four configurations described above.
+As shown in Figure~\ref{fig:fault-var-aware-imagenet}(a), \textit{active+passive mitigation} performs best in preserving network performance in the presence of bit faults, followed by \textit{active mitigation}, which outperforms \textit{passive mitigation}, while \textit{basic awareness} performs the worst.
+We consistently outperform the established \textit{nearest valid level mapping} approach across the entire range of bit-fault rates.

-We consistently outperform the baseline across all fractions of bit-fault rate.
-Specifically, our method maintains strong resilience to SA faults, tolerating up to 20\% and 30\% bit-fault rate in 4-bit and 3-bit VGG-13 models on CIFAR-10, respectively, and up to 20\% in the 4-bit ResNet-18 model on ImageNet.
-Table \ref{tab:fault} compares our fault-aware training results with the current literature on fault-aware training - FAQ \citep{faq} and Matic \cite{faq-matic} retrain with \textit{nearest valid level mapping}, Minerva \citep{faq-minerva} and EDEN \citep{faq-eden} perform dropout-inspired generic fault-aware training, and QFALT \citep{qfalt} uses a Regularization-based method.
+Specifically, our method maintains strong resilience to SA faults, tolerating up to 20\% and 30\% bit-fault rate in 4-bit and 3-bit VGG-13 models on CIFAR-10, respectively, and up to 20\% in the 4-bit ResNet-18 and ResNet-50 models on ImageNet.
+Table \ref{tab:fault} compares our fault-aware training results with the current literature on fault-aware training - FAQ \citep{faq} and Matic \cite{faq-matic} retrain with \textit{nearest valid level mapping}, EDEN \citep{faq-eden} performs dropout-inspired generic fault-aware training, and QFALT \citep{qfalt} uses a Regularization-based method.
 It is important to note that EDEN \citep{faq-eden} reports a maximum tolerable bit fault rate for which test accuracy degradation remains below $1\%$.
 Furthermore, in all fault-aware training experiments described in the paper, test accuracy inevitably collapses to approximately $0\%$ as the bit fault rate approaches $10\%$.